 Danone’s parental policy is based on three key elements:

-- Extended parental leave, covering both men and women which include 18 weeks for the birth parent or 14 weeks for the legally adoptive parent and 10 working days for the secondary caregiver.
+- Extended parental leave, covering both men and women, which includes 18 weeks leave for the primary caregiver of the new birth or 14 weeks for the legally adoption, and 10 working days off for the secondary caregiver.

 - Post-natal support including job protection measures and return-to-work support, flexible working conditions, and support for breastfeeding by providing lactation rooms for mothers in offices that employ more than 50 women.